 Remove the turkey breast with the trivet handles or two large spoons.
 Try to avoid using forks because you will release all the juices!

-How do I get the turkey skin crispy?
+How do I get turkey skin crispy in the Instant Pot?

 It's optional.
 To get that crispy skin on the turkey, place it under the broiler a few minutes.

 Place the turkey breast on a foil-lined baking sheet or pan, skin side up, and broil under the oven broiler 3 to 5 inches away from the coils 3 to 5 minutes or just until golden brown.
 You can also rub a little softened butter on the skin before broiling.

 Of course, you can eat and serve it straight out of the Instant Pot but one of the best parts of the turkey is the crispy golden skin and why not have the best of both worlds of saving time and golden brown turkey with 3 minutes of broiling?

 Let the turkey breast stand at room temperature at least 10 minutes so the juices can return to the center of the breast, then slice the breast and serve on a platter.

 I've garnished mine with fresh sage from my garden but any herb will work.
 I like the presentation of sliced turkey breast better than serving it whole personally.